MeepWagon/Angelus-Study/IT Study/How The Internet Works.md

 # Terms
 - *OSI Model:*
 - *Media Access Control (MAC):*
+- *Datagram:*
+# Miscellaneous
+- All the standards and protocols are defined by IEEE.
+All of their standards have a different code number.
+Standards starting with 802 define LAN technologies (Like ethernet, which is 802.3).
+Standards for different ethernet standards are separated by letters, like 802.3i, which defines 10Mbps, 802.u, which defines 100Mbps, ect.
+The different standards also have names.
+802.3an has the name 10GBASE-T, 10G defines the speed at which it operates.
+Base is short for baseband which means data transmits digitally using cables vs broadband which transmits data analogue wirelessly.
+The T means that its a un-shielded twisted pair (UTP) cable (The most common type of copper cable).
 # Notes
 - All devices connected to the internet are either hosts or end systems
 	- What is a host?: